Tips & Tricks for an RFP Response

 It can also help to create a document or spreadsheet with a completion date for each required task to keep you on track.
 Always plan enough time to complete and submit the proposal by the deadline.
 Leave yourself a few hours at the very least to edit and make changes to your response if needed.
 This way you won’t have to stress over last-minute details and make a careless mistake.

 Make sure your RFP response format matches the RFP’s instructed structure as closely as possible.
-For example, if your target requests that you respond to questions in a provided Excel document, use that spreadsheet as a template and stick with the format.
-If the target requests a fully-designed proposal, then follow that guideline.
+For example, if the offeror requests that you respond to questions in a provided Excel document, use that spreadsheet as a template and stick with the format.
+If the request is a fully-designed proposal, then follow that guideline.
 Once you’re finished, review the proposal and confirm that there are full and complete answers to all required questions.
 Remove placeholders if needed.
 Keep in mind that some RFP questions may have limited word counts, so ensure your response doesn’t exceed the allotment.

 Pay particular attention to all required attached documents.
 Your response should include all necessary attachments (usually in PDF form).
 This is the easiest section in the RFP to make mistakes because it’s usually completed last.
 A single missing signature or typo can cost you a bid.
 Check your attachments carefully, line by line, before your RFP response submission.